freedomofpress/securedrop/docs/network_firewall.rst

 |Port Aliases|

 Next we will configure firewall rules for each interface.
-Navigate to **Firewall ▸ Rules** to add firewall rules for the LAN, OPT1, and OPT2 interfaces.
+Navigate to **Firewall ▸ Rules** to add firewall rules for the LAN and OPT1 interfaces.

 .. warning:: Be sure not to delete the Anti-Lockout Rule on the LAN interface.
     Deleting this rule will lock you out of the pfSense WebGUI.